Back to top

 We invite you to enjoy a silent film in the Auditorium each Wednesday in September at 2:00pm and 7:00pm.
 These film gems will be accompanied by pianist David Drazin, one of only 35 pianists in the country who specialize in piano accompaniment for silent films.
 Don’t miss this truly unique experience!
 Register for the films here.

-** Join us at 1:00pm for light refreshments before the 2:00pm screening of Why Be Good? **
+** Join us at 1:00pm for light refreshments before the 2:00pm screening of "The Spanish Dancer." **

 Register now